The Polish topology of the isometry group of the infinite dimensional hyperbolic space: A Polish group

 Continuity is automatic since the Polish topology is a group topology.
 For the inverse, the map $g\mapsto p$ is continuous by composition of $\exp, \varphi$ and $\log_{e_0}$ and we conclude that $g\mapsto k$ is continuous because $k=p^{-1}g$. \end{proof}

 Since $O$ and $P$ are contractible, we obtain the following immediate consequence. \begin{cor}The group $G$ is contractible. \end{cor}

-As it is well known (it is particular and easy case of the Mazur-Ulam theorem) and easy fact that any isometry of a Hilbert space is affine.
+Let us now consider a similar decomposition for the isometries of the Hilbert space $\mathcal{H}$.
+As it is well known (it is a particular and easy case of the Mazur-Ulam theorem) and easy fact that any isometry of a Hilbert space is affine.
 It follows that $\Isom(\mathcal{H})$ splits as $O\ltimes \mathcal{H}$ where $\mathcal{H}$ is identified with the group of translations and $O$ is the orthogonal group identified with the stabilizer of the origin.